MILBRU/Foundation/README.md

   - Computer Space — one of the first commercially sold video games
 - Test → PONG — breakout arcade success
 - The era of knock-offs, clones, and rapid hardware iteration
+#### Part 3 | Home Consoles
+- Ralph Baer : Created a prototype with two light guns using photo sensors for on-screen targets

 ## Visual technologies